 This is the journal version of "Hardness of approximate compaction for nonplanar orthogonal graph drawings".
 It has stronger inapproximability bounds, and more variations of the compaction problem that are hard to approximate.
 In addition it includes a retraction of a buggy approximation algorithm from the conference version.

 We show that every planar graph of maximum degree three has a planar Lombardi drawing and that some but not all 4-regular planar graphs have planar Lombardi drawings.
+The proof idea combines circle packings with a form of Möbius-invariant power diagram for circles, defined using three-dimensional hyperbolic geometry.

 We extend force-directed methods of graph drawing by adding a force that pulls vertices towards the center of the drawing, with a strength proportional to the centrality of the vertex.
 Gradually scaling up this force helps avoid the tangling that would otherwise result from its use.